typst/packages/packages/preview/t4t/0.2.0/README.md

 This submodule is a collection of functions, that mostly deal with content elements and _get_ some information from them.
 Though some handle other types like dictionaries.

-- `#get.dict( ..values )`: Creat a new dictionary from the passed `values`.
+- `#get.dict( ..values )`: Create a new dictionary from the passed `values`.
 All named arguments are stored in the new dictionary as is.
-All positional arguments are grouped in key/value-pairs and inserted into the dictionary:
+All positional arguments are grouped in key-value pairs and inserted into the dictionary:

 	```js
 	#get.dict("a", 1, "b", 2, "c", d:4, e:5)

 	// (a:1, b:2, c:none, d:4, e:5)
 	```
-- `#get.dict-merge( ..dicts )`: Recursivley merges the passed in dictionaries:
+- `#get.dict-merge( ..dicts )`: Recursively merges the passed in dictionaries:

 	```js
 	#get.dict-merge(